 To encourage the siting of commercial and industrial businesses engaged in the fields of energy conservation and renewable energy.

-N. URBANIZATION (GOAL 14)
+N. GOAL 14: URBANIZATION

 Goal: To provide for an orderly and efficient transition from rural to urban land use.

+Stanfield is surrounded by an urban growth boundary intended to designate where Stanfield expects to grow over a 20-year period.
+This growth can occur with new houses, industrial facilities, businesses, or public facilities such as parks and utilities.
+Restrictions in areas outside of Stanfield’s urban growth boundary protect farmland and prohibit urban development.

+An urban growth boundary is expanded through a joint effort involving both Stanfield and Umatilla County, and in coordination with special districts that provide important services in our community.
+An urban growth boundary expansion process typically includes some level of citizen participation.
+Once land is included in an urban growth boundary it is eligible for annexation into Stanfield.
+While annexation is not specifically considered a land use action Stanfield could consider adding the annexation process to our Development Code.

+The City finds that:

+The urban growth boundary should be evaluated regularly to determine if there is sufficient land to meet a 20-year planning period.

+It shall be City Policy:

-Objectives:To encourage development to occur within a relatively compact urban area.
+To encourage development to occur within a relatively compact urban area.

-To manage growth so that urban areas are developed when urban services (water and sewer service) are available.
+To manage growth so that urban areas are developed when urban services (water and wastewater service) are available.
 Land adjacent to the city limits are preferred so that services are extended in a logical and orderly fashion.

 Preserve large parcels of land (ten acres or greater) within the urban growth boundary for future urban development.

-To jointly manage the land within the urban growth area (UGA) in concert with Umatilla county.
+To jointly manage the land within the urban growth area (UGA) in concert with Umatilla County.

-To prevent leap-frog development and premature parcelization of land.

-Growth Controls:

-Adopt a 10-acre minimum lot size, “Urban Holding Zone” to be applied to lands mapped as EFU, Farm Residential, or Urban Holding (as of March 2001);

-Proposed annexation areas must demonstrate that sufficient public facilities (water – including source supply, sewer – including treatment facilities, storm drainage, and transportation systems) area available or will be installed in conjunction with any land development;

-Allow development adjacent to existing or approved developments only.
-“Cherry stem” annexations are prohibited except where improvements to be constructed as a result contribute to the orderly and efficient urbanization of the intervening land uses;

-Adopt special standards for the Urban Holding Zone to address existing non-conforming lots of record.
-Require development or further subdivision of those lands to include property owner agreement.

-Minimum average lot area for Urban Holding areas shall be ten (10) acres, until City public facilities and services are available and adequate to serve the proposed use on the property.
-At that time, the lot must be annexed into City limits to receive public facilities and services.
+Create an Urban Holding Zone or Future Urban Zone with a 10 acre minimum to preserve larger parcels within the UGA to allow growth in a logical and orderly fashion.

 SECTION 6.
 PLAN AND IMPLEMENTATION MEASURE REVIEW

-The City Comprehensive Plan and implementation measures shall be reviewed at least biannually to determine conformity with changes in:
+The Stanfield Comprehensive Plan shall be reviewed as needed to determine conformity with:

-Oregon Revised Statutes and Administrative rules;
+Oregon Revised Statutes and Oregon Administrative Rules;

 Oregon Case Law;